 An HSA is participant-owned.
 That means you keep your HSA for the life of the account, no matter your job status or if you lose your health insurance.

 A couple of things to remember: you can only contribute to your HSA when you’re enrolled in an HDHP.
-However, you can continue to spend your HSA balance regardless of your healthcare coverage.
+However, you can continue to spend your HSA balance no matter the status of your healthcare coverage.

-You can file for reimbursement for any claim any time after your HSA is established.
+You can file for reimbursement for any claim that was incurred after your HSA is established.
 There is no time limit for filing claims.
 You cannot file a claim for an expense that occurred prior to opening the HSA.

 If you are under age 65 and withdraw HSA funds for non-qualified expenses, you’ll receive a 20 percent penalty in addition to having to pay income tax on the withdrawal.